aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/convert-document-to-other-formats/_index.md

 ﻿---
-title: Convert Document to Other Formats
+title: Convert Document to Other Formats – Aspose.Words for Java
+articleTitle: Convert Document to Other Formats
+linktitle: Convert Document to Other Formats
 description: "Aspose.Words for Java allows you to convert a document from one format to another and fast instead of using Apache POI."
 type: docs
 weight: 30